Zbargstadt/Active-Directory-Domain-Project/docs/01-environment-setup.md

 ## 1.5 Verification Screenshots
-The section houses some screenshots showcasing that all my steps were a complete success
+The section houses some screenshots showcasing that my build steps were a success
 <p align="left">
    <b>DC01 Network Configuration</b>
    <br>